rstraub/rstraub.github.io/_posts/2021-07-16-interfaces-defining-roles.md

 Let's revisit the coffeemaker example.
 Fancier coffeemakers usually work with separate coffee bean grinders.
 Expressing, and using the role of `Grinder` separately allows the model to support the `FancyCoffeeMaker` and the client doesn't need to change!

 ![increased flexibility]({{ site.baseurl }}/assets/images/14-changing-responsibility.svg)
-*fig 4.
+*figure 4.
 Supporting fancy coffeemakers without breaking client code*

 When applied correctly this approach provides better cohesion than Header Interfaces.
 Role Interfaces enable you to define a more specific *axis of change*, which as we've just seen, can simplify maintenance.
 This is due to the fact that the concepts encapsulated by the roles should change for different reasons.